sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 - Upgrading dependencies
 - Patching critical security issues
 - Standardizing build, configuration, and deployment files

-For step-by-step instructions to create your first campaign, see [Hello World Campaign](hello_world_campaign.md).

 <!-- TODO(sqs): Add video here, similar to https://www.youtube.com/aqcCrqRB17w (which will need to be updated for the new campaign flow). -->